 2 weeks prior

 All committee members sign the Graduate School form you can link to from here: Request for Final Oral Examination. by choosing the semester you wish to graduate under the doctoral students information.
-This form is also called the ‘pink sheet/form’ since it is required to be printed on pink paper.
-The graduate office can provide pink paper.
+This form is also called the ‘pink sheet or green sheet form’ since it is required to be printed on pink paper for standard defense and green paper for virtual defense.
+The graduate office can provide pink or green paper.
 Any members attending by tele or videoconference are listed on the front as attending with a 'tele or video conference' written next to their name.
 Each member's signature, or the proxy signature of the research supervisor for the member, is an agreement that (1) the student is ready to defend the research and (2) the member will read the dissertation prior to the defense.
-Members who cannot attend the defense are written on the back of the form.
+Members who cannot attend the defense are written on the back of the pink form.
 Lastly, please bring the form to the CS graduate office so the graduate adviser's signature can be obtained and the form returned to you.
 After submitting this form, please send your PhD oral defense announcement to the CS graduate office so the defense can be announced to the department.

-At least four members of the 5+ member committee must be present.
+At least four members of the dissertation committee must be present.
 Non-attending members must provide a written explanation for their absence and must agree to read and comment on the dissertation by the time of the defense.
-If you think it is impossible to schedule the defense so that four members are physically present, please contact the CS graduate program coordinator.
+If you think it is impossible to schedule the defense so that four members are physically virtually present, please contact the CS graduate program coordinator.